Mithi River: Cleanup

 The Municipal Corporation of Greater Mumbai has undertaken a cleanliness drive lately so that the floods of 26 July 2005 are not repeated.
 An environmental group has been formed by Rajendra Singh, an award-winning conservationist in 2009.
 The BMC has been able to remove just 267,000 cubic metres so far, or 60% of what is required.
-It aims to revive the dying river and the entire operation at Mithi will be done through solar power in an attempt to stay energy neutral.
-Recently environmentalist Afroz Shah has launched campaigns with the local citizens of Mumbai to clean the Mithi river, to much success.

 Development

-Many young entrepreneurs in and around Mumbai are now aggressively involved with raising awareness of the degradation of the Mithi River, and creating awareness on a global scale as the government of India has again began to ignore this extremely important issue.
+Many young entrepreneurs in and around Mumbai are now aggressively involved with raising awareness of the degradation of the Mithi River, and creating awareness on a global scale, as the government of India has again begun to ignore this extremely important issue.

-In 2009, environmentalist and Magsaysay Award winner, Rajendra Singh lead a yatra, of a group of environmentalist and NGOs, through Mumbai city along the degraded Mithi river to highlight its problems.
+In 2009, environmentalist and Magsaysay Award winner, Rajendra Singh, led a yatra, of a group of environmentalists and NGOs, through Mumbai city along the degraded Mithi River to highlight its problems.